OpReportISIS/TwitterApps/TwitterLinkExtractor/README.txt

    than the max. number of links set in Step#3: default_max_links

 ii.
 From an input file
-    (All other parameters above is also supported)
+    Other parameters stated in 4.i. are also supported (except -u)

     python TwitterLinkExtractor.py -f <filename.txt>